myselfabirsarkar/Timezone-Internet/README.md

 - **Historical Data**: Providing options to fetch historical time data for specified timezones.
 - **Custom Themes**: Allowing users to customize the app's appearance with different themes.

-World Time Fetcher is your go-to app for quick and reliable timezone information, ensuring you stay on top of global time differences effortlessly.
+Global DateTime Fetcher is your go-to app for quick and reliable timezone information, ensuring you stay on top of global time differences effortlessly.
 Download now and experience the convenience of having accurate world time at your fingertips!